top of page

 Doomsurfer - Improvisations on Behavioral Addiction

-Music, video, and performance by Luis Ramirez Commissioned by GroundSwell as part of their 30th anniversary season in 2021-2022 Special thanks to Scott Howarth for letting me use his piano.
+Music, film, and performance by Luis Ramirez Commissioned by GroundSwell as part of their 30th anniversary season in 2021-2022 Created as part of my PhD research.
+Special thanks to Scott Howarth for letting me use his piano.
 Program notes: The terms “doomsurfing” and “doomscrolling” emerged as a way to describe the behavior of nonstop consumption of bad news that a lot of people adopted during the Covid-19 pandemic.
 This behavioral addiction stemmed from the isolation and general gloom that people have experienced in the last couple of years.
 The already damaging behavior is exacerbated by the designs and interface of the various online platforms.
 The attention economy drives companies to employ hundreds of people whose job is to keep the user hooked and take advantage of their psychological vulnerabilities for their profit.
 Addictions develop with the idea that the behavior is protecting us from psychological distress.
 Twitter, Instagram, YouTube, Facebook, etc., can all trigger behavioral addictions for us to mitigate our problems and troubles.
 All procrastination is just like an addiction - you start doing it because you want to have fun, but you continue because you don't want to feel unhappy.
 Loneliness is the biggest culprit for addiction, and while it is really difficult to escape the doomsurfing temptation when we have our own internal problems, it is even more so with the amount of external tumult and uncertainty in our current world.
 The struggle begins with our surroundings.
 The gravitational pull of my phone is much stronger if I wake up next to it, and this accessibility inevitably leads to the rest of my day being mostly unproductive.
 The morning is typically my best time for ideas and productivity, and the limited bandwidth of our brain can be quickly cluttered if I dive into internet rabbit holes too early on.
 Once the phone takes over it is really hard to escape, and it feels like a battle for my attention between a productive day and the Internet’s infinite content.
 I have found that delaying the first interaction with my device by even just half an hour results in me having a much more productive and fulfilling day.
 Going for a walk, getting direct sunlight in my eyes, drinking lots of water… It is small steps like these that can lead to building good habits and a general improvement in your life.
 I wanted to represent this struggle with my music and share what I have learned with the hope that it can benefit someone in similar circumstances. #doomsurfer #doomscrolling #piano #depression #newmusic #contemporarymusic

 Piano Concerto no. 5, S. Prokofiev - Luis Ramirez